SummerSlam (2014)

 Eight professional wrestling matches were scheduled on the event's main card and one match took place on the Kickoff pre-show, which was streamed on the WWE Network.
-The main event saw Brock Lesnar defeat John Cena to win the WWE World Heavyweight Championship for a fourth time.
+The main event saw Brock Lesnar defeat John Cena to win the WWE World Heavyweight Championship for a fourth time and makes the final appearance of the Big Gold Belt.
 This was the first of six consecutive SummerSlams in which Lesnar competed in the main event match.
 In other prominent matches, Seth Rollins defeated Dean Ambrose in a lumberjack match, Stephanie McMahon defeated Brie Bella, and Roman Reigns defeated Randy Orton.
 The event had 147,000 buys (excluding WWE Network views), down from the previous year's 296,000 buys.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every Summer by WWE since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual pay-per-view (PPV) produced every August by WWE since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2014 event was the 27th event in the SummerSlam chronology and was scheduled to be held on August 17, 2014, at Staples Center in Los Angeles, California for the sixth consecutive year.
-In addition to airing on traditional PPV, the event was available through WWE's online streaming service, the WWE Network, which launched in February, which made it the first SummerSlam to air on the WWE Network.
+The 2014 event was the 27th SummerSlam and was scheduled to be held on August 17, 2014, at Staples Center in Los Angeles, California for the sixth consecutive year.
+In addition to airing on traditional PPV, the event was available through WWE's livestreaming service, the WWE Network, which launched in February, which made it the first SummerSlam to air on the WWE Network.